wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 > This feature is available on the Stoplight **Starter** plan and above.

 While the default branch is always published, you can enable multiple branches for publishing.
-This is referred to as "listing" a branch and controls what is shown in the **Versions** selector:
+This is referred to as "listing" a branch and controls what's shown in the **Versions** selector:

 - **Published branches**: Called "versions," these branches are viewable to everyone, including Guest and Viewer roles.
 - **Unlisted branches**: These branches are only viewable to users with direct access to the project.

 In the following example, V1 is set as the default branch and is listed.
-Main is used for active development, so it is unlisted.
+Main is used for active development, so it's unlisted.

 <!--
 focus: false